Kinky Friedman, performer in music and politics, dies at 79

 Friedman was known for his irreverent take on country music, playing with a band he named Kinky Friedman and the Texas Jewboys, and at other times going solo.

+"When I finished, I was pretty excited.
+I thought I really had something, had echoes of early Leonard Cohen and Kristofferson for me to describe what I think it sounded like," he said.

-He ran for governor in 2006, using campaign slogans like “How hard could it be?” but he didn’t win.
+He made an independent run for governor against Republican incumbent Rick Perry in 2006.
+He used campaign slogans like, “How hard could it be?”

-#RIP Kinky Friedman — one of the most interesting, talented, complicated and unapologetically inappropriate people I’ve ever known.
-Love you, Richard.
-Tell your dad hi for me https://t.co/Jhf3a4ZdjM #txlege— Evan Smith (@evanasmith) June 27, 2024
+"He was a Texas legend," said Laura Stromberg Hoke, who worked for his 2006 campaign.
+"He was a little bit of everything.
+He was a musician, an author — a pretty successful author.
+Bill Clinton always said Kinky was one of his favorite authors.
+He was an aspiring politician, but he certainly didn't want to be your run-of-the-mill politician.
+He was really trying to run against everything that Texas politics stood for.
+He was a poet at heart.
+He was an angry, frustrated, loving poet."

 Friedman was also known for his love of dogs.
 He opened and funded a no-kill dog shelter in Utopia.